Below you can find a complete list of Georgian animals. We currently track 216 animals in Georgia and are adding more every day!

 Within the many types of animals in Georgia, several species of deadly snakes and dangerous carnivores are located in the more remote parts of Georgia.

 - Caucasus Viper – Also known as Kaznakov’s viper in honor of Russian naturalist Aleksandr Nikolaevich Kaznakov, this black-colored species is found in ravines and the forested slopes of the Caucasus.
 When it strikes, this snake delivers a potent and deadly venom.
-Bite victims always should seek immediate medical attention.
+Bite victims should always seek immediate medical attention.

-- Caucasian Meadow Viper – This dangerous snake is identified by the grayish-brown body and black patterns on the back.
+- Caucasian Meadow Viper – This dangerous snake is identified by its grayish-brown body and black patterns on the back.
 Usually found at higher elevations, this snake delivers a potent venom that travelers should best avoid.

 - Eurasian Brown Bear – Despite its fearsome reputation, the brown bear does not usually attack people unless it feels personally threatened or provoked.
 Hikers should always be on the lookout, however, in order to avoid surprising it.

 - Wolves – Georgia is home to the steppe wolf and possibly the Eurasian wolf subspecies.
-Wolves very rarely attack people because they either fear humans or feel uninterested toward them, but deadly encounters have been known to occur.
+Wolves very rarely attack people because they either fear humans or feel uninterested in them, but deadly encounters have been known to occur.
 One curious fact is that the name of the country itself derives from an old Persian term that means land of the wolves.

 Native Birds